 In Allegheny County, NLSA is the backbone of the effort to provide legal services to the poor.
-While there are several pro bono clinics and projects, it would be very difficult to have the clinics without NLSA's educational and organizational support.
-NLSA, in conjunction with the Pro Bono Partnership and Pro Bono Office of the Allegheny County Bar Association, holds CLE classes several times a year educate attorneys in private practice on various poverty law issues.
-Whenever I attend an NLSA-conducted CLE class, I walk away knowing one thing for sure: NLSA attorneys are the experts in the areas of public benefits and other areas of poverty law.
-Yes, the CLE classes are helpful for pro bono attorneys, but there is a limit as to how much can be accomplished in a three (3) hour CLE class.
+While there are several pro bono clinics and projects, it would be very difficult to have the clinics and projects without NLSA's educational and organizational support.
+NLSA, in conjunction with the Pro Bono Partnership and Pro Bono Office of the Allegheny County Bar Association, holds CLE classes several times a year to educate attorneys in private practice on various poverty law issues.
+Whenever I attend an NLSA-conducted CLE class, I walk away knowing one thing for sure: The NLSA attorneys are the experts in with regard public benefits and other areas of poverty law.
+Yes, CLE classes are helpful for pro bono attorneys, but there is a limit as to how much can be accomplished in a three (3) hour CLE class.
 There is no substitute for experience.
 Until an attorney has worked in a given area, their usefulness in that area of law is fairly limited.
-From an ethics standpoint, an attorney is not permitted to work in an area in which she or he is not competent.
-For this reason, many attorneys are extremely hesitant to get involved in pro bono work.
-This presents a real limitation for some pro bono work.
-Private attorneys do not have any experience in public benefits and are not familiar with the agencies responsible for those benefits.
+From an ethical standpoint, an attorney is not permitted to work in an area in which she or he is not competent.
+For these reasons and others, many attorneys are extremely hesitant to get involved in pro bono work.
+This presents a serious limitation in the ability of the pro bono clinics to come anywhere close to meeting the gap between the services currently available through NLSA and the actual legal needs of the poor.
+Private attorneys do not have any experience in public benefits, and are not familiar with the agencies responsible for those benefits.
 In Pittsburgh, NLSA is in the best position to provide legal services with food stamps, public housing and other public benefits in an efficient and competent manner.
+It unreasonable to assume that even the most robust pro bono programs can ever substitute for legal aid professionals.

 In terms of other unmet needs, three of the biggest areas are family law, bankruptcy and disability benefits (SSI/SSD).
-There are many private attorneys and law students who unselfishly donate their time and talents to help these areas (especially family law), but the need is even greater.
-Frequently, there are time sensitive matters that need to immediate attention and cannot wait for the next available pro bono clinic.
-Even if the issue can wait until the next clinic, it is necessary to have attorneys trained in family and/or disability law who have time in their busy schedules to take on another responsibility.
+There are many private attorneys and law students who unselfishly donate their time and talents to help in these areas (especially family law), but the need is even greater.
+Frequently, there are time sensitive matters that need immediate attention and cannot wait for the next available pro bono clinic.
+Even if the issue can wait until the next clinic, it is necessary to have attorneys trained in family, bankruptcy and/or disability law who have time in their busy schedules to take on another responsibility.
 Yes, sometimes things work out and the low income client is able to get the necessary legal services.
 But this is not always the case.
 It is imperative that there is funding for full time attorneys to meet the needs of the individuals in desperate situations who do not qualify for legal assistance today.

 There are some matters can be handled well through pro bono projects.
 The Protection Against Abuse (PFA) Pro Bono Program and the newly launched Expungement Project involve areas of the law where most attorneys can learn quickly and the time commitment of the volunteers is limited.
 Consequently, the programs are able to assist large numbers of clients and have many attorney volunteers.
-Even then, the projects are dependent on the expertise and organizational support provided by NLSA.
+Even then, as mentioned above, the projects are dependent on the expertise and organizational support provided by NLSA.